nazwhale/who-is-naz/content/blog/jones-ice-cream-parlour.md

 tags:
   - words
 ---
-Susie and myself walked into the ice cream parlour.
+Susie and me walked into the ice cream parlour.
 It was called ‘Sundae Morning’.
 Susie giggled.
 I did not.

 We met the owner, a bland, featureless man by the name of Jones.
 His shop was completely devoid of decoration or colour, save for the ice cream itself.
 Jones explained his philosophy with eloquence and pride.